 Most of our customers who digitally print signs are mounting printed vinyl to sign blanks.
 This is a tried and true method that has its advantages, including a much lower equipment cost.
 Digital direct to substrate printing takes the efficiency advantage one step further.
 You get to skip the steps of trimming the vinyl, masking and mounting it to the substrates.
 Just load your substrate, print it and you’re done.
 So, if you have the right kind of printer, direct printing sign blanks is an attractive option.
 And, if you have a MUTOH 626UF, you have the right kind of printer.

-Yes, but: Direct Printing Caveats and Considerations
+Yes, But: Direct Printing Caveats and Considerations

-Size: The VJ626UF has a 19” x 23.3” bed.
+Size: The XpertJET 661UF has a 19” x 23.3” bed.
 Since it’s almost an inch shy of the actual width, full-bleed edge-to-edge graphics aren’t an option.
 This is not a huge problem.
 Just design your sign blanks with adequate negative space and borders.
 The upside of this is lower ink costs.

 The Static Problem: The primary challenge for direct to substrate printing on plastic blanks is static electricity.
 This is especially true of stacked sheets of corrugated plastic.
 The static charge interferes with the dispersal of ink droplets jetted from the head and causes overspray (Fig 1).
 MUTOH recommends using a staticide or some other tactic to reduce or eliminate static electricity before printing.

 The Static Solution: We used a two-step prep that includes isopropyl alcohol and a common staticide.
 Treating with staticide only doesn’t always work.
 But cleaning with iso first, then treating with staticide produced consistently outstanding results in our demo room.
 Static charges are also a function of climate and aridity, so depending on your region and the time of year, your mileage may vary.
-Click here to download MUTOH’s supplement with detailed strategies for knocking out static electricity.

 Durability: The final caveat to direct to substrate sign printing with a VJ626UF is UV resistance.
 Despite the name, UV-LED ink is not the most outdoor- durable option.
 Eco-solvent ink is much more UV resistant.
 UV ink on coroplast should only be considered for short-term signage.
-Election signs and promotional signs are the ideal application.
-If your product needs to be out in the weather for more than 6 months, you should defer to an eco-solvent roll-to roll printer and stick with mounting your signs to substrates (pardon the pun).

 Time & Money

 Speaking of investments, let’s look at the business case for direct printing yard signs.
 How efficient and cost-effective is it compared to roll-to-roll printing?
-The VJ626UF is engineered for decorating items that will be viewed at arm’s length.
+The XpertJET 661UF is engineered for decorating items that will be viewed at arm’s length.
 Because of this, the bundled ICC profiles in the MUTOH Edition Flexi Sign & Print RIP are tilted toward quality over speed.
-The out-of-the-box print modes aren’t necessarily the most efficient way to crank out yard signs.
-If this is going to be a large focus of your day-to-day operation, you may want to create a custom ICC profile.
-We used the existing Quality 1 and Banner 2 print modes on our test samples with excellent results (See slide-show below).

 Time: Again, since this isn’t what the machine was engineered for, the print speed isn’t blindingly fast.
 Timed from the beginning of throughput from the RIP to completion of the print job, a typical 18 x 24 sign takes about 15 minutes to print.
 More saturated graphics can take a little longer.
 Our Hot Iron BBQ graphic, which is pretty close to full coverage, was done in 17 minutes.
 Our Proposition 8 sample sign, printed at Banner 2 took just over 15 minutes per panel.
 So, a half day printing would produce about 16 sign blanks.